Chipper-Technologies/graviton/test/README.md

 3. **Arrange-Act-Assert**: Structure tests with clear setup, execution, and verification phases
 4. **Mock External Dependencies**: Use mocks for Firebase, file system, and other external services
 5. **Test Edge Cases**: Include tests for boundary conditions and error scenarios
+6. **Timer Management**: Use TestHelpers for integration tests to handle UI timers properly
+7. **Timeout Handling**: Implement timeouts for async operations to prevent hanging tests

 ## Coverage Goals